CULTURED BUTTERMILK VS. TRADITIONAL BUTTERMILK

-The liquid leftover from making butter is known as traditional buttermilk.
-Traditional buttermilk is very low in fat (since most of the fat went to making the butter).
-It can be consumed as a beverage (try it with fresh ground pepper) or added to recipes in place of water for a nutritional boost.
+The residual liquid from making butter is known as traditional buttermilk.
+It can be consumed as a beverage or added to recipes in place of water for a nutritional boost.

 Download our Yogurt Guide and Recipe book today and start making your favorite recipes with cultured buttermilk!